tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 * `shinyUI()` is always required.

-	*  `pageWithSidebar()` specifies the page template, in this case a page with a sidebar consisted with three panels.
+	*  `pageWithSidebar()` specifies the page template, in this case a page with a sidebar consisted of three panels.
 		*  The `headerPanel` prints a title.
 		*  The `sidebarPanel` constructs a sidebar on the left.
 		*  The `mainPanel` outputs a large panel on the right.